Pocket-Sized-Universe/server/Docker/Readme.md

-# Mare Synchronos Docker Setup
+# Pocket Sized Universe Docker Setup
 This is primarily aimed at developers who want to spin up their own local server for development purposes without having to spin up a VM.
 Obligatory requires Docker to be installed on the machine.